NHS Quit Smoking

 Prescribe additional medication if needed

-Stage 3: 4-Week Consultation
+Stage 3: 4-week consultation

 Four weeks after your initial consultation, this is a key milestone.
 Your clinician will: